 * Click here for rating key

-DOC Restaurant Review: To reach the tiny (three tables) dining area, guests must walk past the open kitchen.
-But don't be misled by this homey intimacy: DOC is a special occasion restaurant.
-Its name stands for "Denominazione di Origine Controllata," the Italian classification for wine appellation, and it signifies the attention to terroir for both vino and food.
-The menu changes weekly depending on what's available from the region's farmers markets and food purveyors.
-You may order à la carte, but it's more fun to discover the five-course ($60) tasting menu.
-It's hard to say which treats might arrive at your table, but offerings have included risotto with chicken, spinach, green garlic and Parmesan; steelhead trout with cauliflower, walnut and chicory; wild king salmon with morels, grilled greens, gnocchi and chestnuts; and an elegant take on Portland's zoo favorite, “elephant ears.”
-An additional $40 --- well worth the money --- brings wine pairings from the knowledgeable house sommelier, or you may try your own hand with the extensive, all-Italian wine list.
+DOC Restaurant Review: Guests must walk past an open kitchen, no larger or fancier than many home versions, to reach the tiny, three-table dining area.
+But don't be misled by the intimacy: DOC is a special occasion restaurant.
+Its name stands for "Denominazione di Origine Controllata," the Italian classification for wine appellation, and it signifies the staff's attention to terroir for both wine and food.
+The menu changes weekly depending on regional ingredients available at local farmers markets and purveyors.
+It's hard to say which treats will arrive at your table, but offerings have included cherry, cucumber, almond and feta salad; risotto with chicken, spinach, green garlic and Parmesan; steelhead trout, cauliflower, walnut and chicory; wild king salmon, morels, grilled greens, gnocchi and chestnuts; lamb T-bone complemented by padron peppers, peach and avocado; and an elegant take on Portland's zoo favorite, “elephant ears.”
+An additional $40 (well worth the money) brings wine pairings from the knowledgeable house sommelier, or you may try your own hand with the extensive, all-Italian wine list.
+Consider ordering à la carte Tuesdays through Thursdays; on weekend nights only the tasting menu is available.